-Option Description Target Device List of FPGA devices that have demonstration designs Demo Design List of demonstration designs for the currently selected device Download Loads the currently selected demonstration design into the attached board Board Stat Board Status LED State Visually represents relevant LED's from the attached board.
+Option Description Demo Sele ection and Download Target Device List of FPGA devices that have demonstration designs Demo Design List of demonstration designs for the currently selected device Download oads the currently selected demonstration design into the attached board Board Stat us LED State Visually represents relevant LED's from the attached board.
 When an LED changes state on the board, it is reflected in the view's LED display.
 Clicking on an individual LED in the view will cause the corresponding LED on the attached board to toggle its state DIP Switch State Visually represents the eight DIP switches from the attached board.
 When a switch changes state on the board, it is reflected in the DIP switch display.
 Clicking on an individual switch in the view will not cause the corresponding switch on the attached board to toggle its state Device State Displays DCC connection status and demo version number.
-Demo Con Demo Control and Status

-Each specific demonstration design has a simple user interface that is presented in the bottom section of the view.
+Demo Con trol and Status Each speci fic demonstration design has a simple user interface that is presented in the bottom section of the view.
 An example interface might provide a facility for reading and writing values to user specified addresses.